How to watch the Artemis 1 launch online and on Florida's Space Coast

 While approximately 100,000 to 200,000 people are expected to travel to Florida’s Space Coast to see the Artemis 1 launch, millions of others will watch online or on TV from home.

-The countdown starts before dawn on Saturday as teams begin to load more than 700,000 gallons of supercold fuel into the SLS rocket.
+The countdown started Monday and teams will begin to load more than 700,000 gallons of supercold fuel into the SLS rocket on Tuesday evening.

 After spacecraft separation, NASA will pick up coverage again when Orion is set to complete the first outbound trajectory burn.